MicrosoftDocs/cpp-docs/docs/c-runtime-library/using-tchar-h-data-types-with-mbcs.md

 ---
-title: "Using TCHAR.H Data Types with _MBCS" ms.date: "11/04/2016"
+title: "Using TCHAR.H Data Types with _MBCS"
+description: "An overview of how Microsoft C runtime text routines are mapped when you use TCHAR.H data types with the multi byte constant _MBCS ." ms.topic: "conceptual" ms.date: "11/04/2016"
 helpviewer_keywords: ["TCHAR.H data types", "MBCS data type", "_MBCS data type"] ms.assetid: 48f471e7-9d2b-4a39-b841-16a0e15c0a18